nicolaslechenic/poker_arena/README.md

 ### Getting Game State

-To get the current state of the game, send a GET request to `/api/tables/:name/state`:
+To get the current state of the game as a player, send a GET request to `/api/tables/:name/state`:

 ```
-GET /api/tables/Alpha/state?token=player_token_here
+GET /api/tables/Tatooine/state?token=player_token_here
 ```

 Response (when a game is in progress):